 |Koral's Tropical Fruit Farm|

 The Sweet lemon is medium-sized with an overall rounded shape and a slightly flattened bottom.
-Its rind is yellow with a pale green tint and later develops an orange hue when fully ripe.
-The skin is relatively thin and smooth and is rich with aromatic oils.
-The juicy, greenish flesh has minimal seeds and is nearly acid-less.
-Unlike the Meyer lemon, which is sweet but still tastes like a lemon, the Sweet lemon is actually closer to the flavor profile of a lime; sweet and floral like rosewater with a mild tartness.
-The pulp is quite mild when compared to the fruit’s intensely aromatic zest.
+Its relatively smooth skin is yellow with a pale green tint, developing an orange hue when fully ripe.
+The thin rind is rich with aromatic oils, and the juicy flesh has minimal seeds and is nearly acid-less.
+The flavor is extremely mild, with sweet floral notes of lemongrass.

 Sweet lemons are available year-round with peak season in the spring.